uptime-industries/compute-blade-agent/README.md

 This firmware controls fan speed and LEDs on the fan unit using a UART-based protocol with agents running on the blades.
 It reports metrics (fan RPM and airflow temperature) regularly to the blades and forwards button presses (1x -> left blade, 2x -> right blade).
 The fan unit determines the highest requested fan speed, configuring the fan control chip on the board.
 Advanced functionalities, such as airflow-based fan curve control, are possible with the EMC2101 chip on the smart fan unit, currently implemented in software on the agent side.

 ### bladectl - interacting with the agent
-`bladectl` interacts with the blade-local API exposed by the computeblade-agent.
+`bladectl` interacts with the blade-local API exposed by the compute-blade-agent.
 For instance, you can identify the blade in a rack using `bladectl identify --wait`, which blocks and makes the edge LED blink until the button is pressed.

 ## Installation Options

 The agent and `bladectl` are available as packages for Debian, RPM, and ArchLinux or as an OCI image to run within Docker/Kubernetes.
-Packages include a systemd unit, which can be enabled using `systemd enable computeblade-agent.service --now`.
+Packages include a systemd unit, which can be enabled using `systemd enable compute-blade-agent.service --now`.

-For global access, `bladectl` requires root privileges since the socket (default `/tmp/computeblade-agent.sock`) does not have user/group access due to privileged access to critical resources.
+For global access, `bladectl` requires root privileges since the socket (default `/tmp/compute-blade-agent.sock`) does not have user/group access due to privileged access to critical resources.

 <!-- WIP
 **Kubernetes Deployment**: